Starliner (CST-100) [Boeing]

-The CST-100 (Crew Space Transportation 100) is a space capsule privately developed by Boeing to carry up to seven people to and from low earth orbit to carry crews to the ISS and the planned Bigelow Aerospace Orbital Space Complex.
+The Starliner, formerly known as CST-100 (Crew Space Transportation 100), is a space capsule privately developed by Boeing to carry up to seven people to and from low earth orbit to carry crews to the ISS and the planned Bigelow Aerospace Orbital Space Complex.

 The capsule will have an Apollo-like shape and will use the Boeing Lightweight Ablator (BLA) for its heatshield.
-For docking with the space station, CST-100 will use an APAS docking adaptor.
-CST-100 will be reusable for up to 10 missions.
+For docking with the space station, Starliner will use an NDS (NASA Docking System) docking adaptor.
+Starliner will be reusable for up to 10 missions.

 The capsule is designed to be compatible with the Atlas-5(422), Delta-4M+(4,2) and Falcon-9 launch vehicles.
 In August 2011 Boeing announced, that the Atlas-5(412) launch vehicle was selected for the first flights.
 Later it was upgraded to the Atlas-5(422) version.
 ULA will provide launch services for an autonomous orbital flight and a crewed launch, all in 2017.
 Later, the Atlas will be replaced by the Vulcan-422 launch vehicle.